matthewthanhnguyen/adf_deploy_sandbox/README.md

 - adfpipelineremovealphanumeric: pipeline to copy data and execute dataflow to remove alphanumeric characters, blob source and SQL server sink
 - adfpipelinecopynewfilesbylastmodified: pipeline to copy files using Azure Blob Storage read settings source, and sink using Azure Blob Write Settings
 - adftriggerschedule: schedule to adjust frequency of pipeline execution, currently set to every 5 days

+Databricks:
+- resource-databricks-dev: Creates the Azure Databricks Workspace
+- provider: Databricks provider should be updated to align with authentication standards
+- cluster-dev: Creates the Databricks Cluster with preloaded libraries
+- ml_forecasting_notebook: Python notebooks for experimentation
+- eda_notebook: Python notebooks for experimentation

 ## variables_adf_dev.tf
 All variables are defined within this file including: